NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 2. Membership

-Chair, Head of Foundation School, Health Education South West
+Chair, Head of Foundation School, NHS England South West

 1 Representative from University of Plymouth Medical School